randoragon/randoutils/dwmbcpul/README.md

 # dwmbcpul - a CPU load module for dwmblocks

-Supports up to 128 cores (for safety reasons), calculates average load from all cores and presents as percentage.
-Also calculates average load for each core separately and outputs as neat color bars.
+Takes recent average load from `/proc/loadavg`, then calculates frequency percentage for each core separately and outputs everything in a neatly formatted way.

 ![preview](preview.gif)

-Polling load information on a per-second basis is usually pointless, because the load changes so rapidly the information is very chaotic and random.
+Polling frequency information on a per-second basis is usually pointless, because it changes so rapidly that the output is very chaotic and semi-random.
-This program aims to read load information with a given frequency, and then outputs the average per second, which is more reliable.
+That's why this program reads everything a fixed number of times per second, and very full second it averages individual cores' frequencies for the output.

 The results are stored and updated in a cache file which has to be read directly by dwmblocks.
 The update interval is 1 second.